-Pickles are usually slipped into a burger or sandwich without a second thought.
-Because they lend a lovely freshness that’s pleasantly tart and mildly sweet, it is easy to think of them as just another condiment or a garnish in a dip.
-But unlike a dollop of ketchup or mustard, which offers little beyond zesty flavor, pickles can ease nausea and stop muscular cramps.
+It is easy to think of the pickles you slip into a burger or sandwich almost by habit as just another condiment to enhance the flavor.
+But unlike a dollop of ketchup or mustard, which offers little beyond zesty flavor, health benefits of pickles are a real thing.
+Pickles can ease nausea and stop muscular cramps.
 They can even provide a dose of probiotics and antioxidants and do your body a world of good.
-Read on to find out more!

 Aside from spicing up your favorite dish, a pickle can help your health flourish.
 Here’s how.

 1. Offers Antioxidants And Nutrients